Academic Catalog

 ANTH-499 Senior Honors Thesis (4 Credits)

-Planning, executing and completing a senior thesis in Anthropology is the goal of this sequence.
-With guidance from a faculty sponsor and a committee of readers, students will identify and pursue a topic of interest in the field.
-Written and oral presentation of the project is required for credit.
+With guidance from a faculty sponsor and a committee of readers, students will identify a topic of interest in the field to plan and execute a senior thesis.
+Written and oral presentation of the project are required for credit.
 Must be repeated (8 credits total) to qualify for Anthropology/Sociology honors.

 Prerequisite(s): Senior standing, two 300-level ANTH electives, overall and major GPA 3.50 or above, and application to and approval by the department faculty